-While many tourists whizz through Chanthaburi en route to Trat and the islands of the Ko Chang archipelago, they miss out on an area of Thailand with a fascinating history and an abundance of local character.
+Many tourists whizz through Chanthaburi en route to Trat and the islands of the Ko Chang archipelago.
+In their rush to reach the islands, they miss out on an area of Thailand with a fascinating history and an abundance of local character.
 If you’re planning a visit to the beaches or islands on Thailand’s east coast, spending at least a day or two in Chanthaburi can be a great addition to your itinerary.

 Chanthaboon waterfront community

 One of the highlights of a trip to Chanthaburi is a visit to the historic Chanthaboon waterfront area.
 Wander around the old streets where generations of the same family have lived for centuries and simply soak up the atmosphere.
 The antique wooden and brick shop houses which line the narrow streets add character to an area which has been preserved as part of a community conservation project.
 Learn more about the history of this area at the excellent community museum and visitor centre on Sukhaphiban Road.

 The Chanthaboon riverside area has always been a melting pot of cultures with Thai, Chinese and Vietnamese residents living here in days gone by.
 The area retains much of its original charm and is a delight to explore with fabulous local food, coffee shops and handicraft outlets all adding to the ambiance.